abhidtu/altrusian/README.md

     -using pointers

 ###use cases
-altrusian with the power of its object oriented design and built in methods can make competitive programmin a bliss
+altrusian with the power of its object oriented design and built in methods can make competitive programming a bliss